earthly/website/blog/_posts/2021-10-22-bash-string.md

 echo "${word#???}
 ```

-Running that I get characters dropped from the beginning of the string, if they match the regex:
+Running that I get characters dropped from the beginning of the string if they match the regex:

 ``` ini
 ash